selvaje/spatial-ecology-blog_old/wp-content/plugins/media-library-plus/readme.txt

 Because most images and files in the media library have corresponding links embedded in site’s posts and pages, Media Library Folders does not allow folders to be rename or moved in order to prevent breaking these links.
 Rather, to rename or move a folder, one needs to create a new folder and move the files from the old folder to the new.
 During the move process, Media Library Folders will scan the sites standard posts and pages for any links matching the old address of the images or files and update them to the new address.

 == Changelog ==
+= 6.0.3 =
+* Added request for feature suggestions

+= 6.0.2 =
+* Added code to load the jquery-migrate plugin which is not loaded by Wordpress 5.5

+= 6.0.0 =
+* Tested with WordPress 5.5.0
+* Modified image thumbnails HTML

+= 5.2.4 =
+* Fixed issue with moving or copying scaled images.
+* Fixed issue with exif_read_data()

+= 5.2.2 =
+* Fixed issue with media library search
+* Fixed issue with moving scales images

+= 5.2.1 =
+* Added code to read exif data for jpeg files

+= 5.2.0 =
+* Fixed issue with searching for folders with a null ID
+* Added code to prevent the adding of invalid files when syncing
+* Added test for destination folder when uploading a file

 = 5.1.9 =
 * Fixed issue with adding duplicate images when syncing scaled images
 * Added noscript warning